 A general counselor works with a specific group of campers, in a wide variety of activities.
-In each bunk there are 1 or 2 General Counselors, 1 or 2 Specialty Counselors and 8-10 campers.
+In each bunk there are 2 General Counselors, 1 or 2 Specialty Counselors and 8-10 campers.
 The General Counselors spend the day with their campers, escorting them to and participating in each of the daily activities.
 A General Counselor will go boating, swimming, play sports and be involved in the elective program, all the while serving as a role model for their campers.
 The Head Counselor will provide guidance and coaching to help our General Counselors perform to the best of his/her ability.
 A General Counselor possesses the following qualities: patience, compassion, fairness, great listening skills and the ability to relate to kids.
 We look for applicants who have experience working with children.
 Lack of camp experience is not an obstacle to obtaining a job with us.

 A Specialty Counselor works with a broad spectrum of campers in a very specific activity area.
-A Specialty Counselor lives in a bunk with a group of campers, has some bunk responsibilities and serves as a role model for the campers.
+A Specialty Counselor lives in a bunk with a group of campers, has some bunk responsibilities, during the unstructured time, and serves as a role model for the campers.
 Once the daily activities start they report to their specialty area for the six activity periods.
 The Specialty Head will provide guidance and training to ensure each Specialty Counselor performs to the best of his/her ability.
 Applicants must demonstrate a strong aptitude in their specialty area and have experience teaching or coaching children.
 As with all of our Counselor positions, lack of camp experience is not an obstacle to obtaining a job with us.

-Swim Instructors — WSI's & Lifeguards certified staff
+WSI’s & Lifeguards certified staff

-Lake/Boating Specialist — Canoeing, Kayaking, and Row Boating
+Canoeing, Kayaking, and Row Boating

-Waterskiing Specialist — Waterskiing, Wakeboarding and Banana Boating
+Waterskiing, Wakeboarding and Banana Boating

 Archery, Ropes Course, Mountain Biking, Skateboarding, Go-Carts